Iziedking/sFace/README.md

 mission falls back to a practice run generated from the date, labelled as practice everywhere it appears.

-**On real people.** The roster carries real handles and real public context, because that is a fact about the day.
-It does not carry photographs: KOL characters are drawn as generated figures derived deterministically from the handle, so the same person looks the same on every device without anyone's likeness being used.
-The one place a real profile picture appears is on your own character, from your own connected account.
-That distinction is deliberate and the code says so in `server/xsense.ts`.
+**On real people.** The roster carries real handles, real public context and real profile pictures, because all three are facts about the day and a wall of generated figures made the whole thing feel invented.
+Pictures come from X's public `profile_image_url` in `server/xusers.ts`, hotlinked at display time, never copied or stored.
+With no token the character falls back to a figure derived deterministically from the handle, so the same person still looks the same on every device.

+The hard line is on words, not faces. **No statement is ever attributed to a real person without a link to the post it came from.** The model is handed real posts with an index and returns indices; it never writes a URL, so a fabricated citation cannot be expressed in the first place. `server/xsense.ts` carries a comment saying not to reintroduce a model-written URL field, because an earlier version had one and it invented quotes.

 ## Connect X